thecodeteam/libstorage/.docs/user-guide/config.md

   * The examples show `libStorage` configured with its server component hosted on a UNIX socket.
-This is ideal for when the client/server exist on the same when host as it reduces security risks.
+This is ideal for when the client/server exist on the same host as it reduces security risks.
 However, in most real-world scenarios the client and server are *not* residing on the same host, the `libStorage`  server should use a TCP endpoint so it can be accessed remotely.